 What are you doing to help increase accessibility?

 One of our founders volunteers as a faculty trainee with the Psychedelic Research and Training Institute (PRATI) so that we can train other therapists in this model.
-Additionally, Widening Circles providers is partnering with The Pearl Psychedelic Institute here in Western North Carolina to support current MAPS MDMA for PTSD expanded access as this ground-breaking research continues to develop.
-Three of our providers are involved in MAPS MDMA for PTSD Expanded Access Program.
+Additionally, Widening Circles supports the mission of The Pearl Psychedelic Institute here in Western North Carolina to support current MAPS MDMA for PTSD expanded access as this ground-breaking research continues to develop.
+One of our therapists is involved in MAPS MDMA for PTSD Expanded Access Program.

 What makes your program unique?

 Ketamine clinics and practices have proliferated in recent years with little solid framework in using this medicine for mental health and substance use disorder treatment.
 "Settings vary widely ranging from IV or intranasal esketamine administration without any psychotherapy to close integration of ketamine with psychotherapy during the same session."